Moto X4: You’ve seen the specs, now come the leaked pics

-The Moto X4 reportedly broke cover less than 24 hours ago with a leaked spec sheet promising an upper mid-range handset with a dual camera the latest version of Android.
+The Moto X4 reportedly broke cover less than 24 hours ago with a leaked spec sheet promising an upper mid-range handset with a dual camera and the latest version of Android.

-Now the same source has perhaps given us our first look at the returning range.
+Now the same source has perhaps given us our first look at the returning X-Series.

-Evan ‘@evleaks’ Blass tweeted an image of the purported Moto X4, showcasing the two cameras a sleek, glass-backed design and a fingerprint sensor baked into the home button.
+Evan ‘@evleaks’ Blass tweeted an image of the purported Moto X4, showcasing the two cameras, along with a sleek, glass-backed design and a fingerprint sensor baked into the home button.

 The device (previously dubbed the Moto X 2017) looks to have a thin metal frame and an display that runs edge-to-edge horizontally.